-The diffuse, high-power LED illumination of the ARRISCAN reduces the visibility of scratches and does not produce any heat at all – a prerequisite for nitrate film scanning.
-It also offers the most precise calibration, as well as color and brightness stability.
+The diffuse, high-power LED illumination of the ARRISCAN XT reduces the visibility of scratches and does not produce any heat at all – essential when working with highly flammable nitrate stock.

-Developed by ZEISS in cooperation with ARRI, the ARRISCAN optics – with variable optical magnification – make sharpness-reducing digital resizing of scans unnecessary, even when scanning unusual frame dimensions or shrunken film material.
+Developed by ZEISS in cooperation with ARRI, the ARRISCAN XT’s optics and the variable optical magnification system make sharpness-reducing digital resizing of scans unnecessary, even when scanning unusual frame dimensions or shrunken film material.

 High tech innovation is the key to the development of ARRI products.
-The ARRISCAN leverages the full possibilities of analog film with unparalleled dynamic range and resolution.
+ARRI’s new digitizing system, the ARRISCAN XT, can play a key part in saving archive films for future generations.
+The ARRISCAN XT allows for the treatment of old film with unparalleled dynamic range and resolution.

 - Stable colorimetry over time